stanfordpeng/go-test-coverpkg/README.md

 ```

 ### Case 3
-with -coverpkg=./utils, only Log function from utils package is included as denominator in math package.
+with -coverpkg=./utils, only Log function from utils package is included as denominator in math package so it is 100% for math package.
 ```
 go test -coverpkg=./utils  ./...  -coverprofile=cover.out
         mytestproject/utils             coverage: 0.0% of statements